-• Lo g in as the root user on an auxiliary database station.

-2

-En ter the following to regenerate the TLS certificates:

-. /opt/nsp/nfmp/auxdb/install/bin/auxdbAdmin.sh configureTLS force-gen

-3

-Pe form the following steps on each auxiliary database stations to restart the database proxy.
+En iter the following to regenerate the TLS certificates: /opt/nsp/nfmp/auxdb/install/bin/auxdbAdmin.sh configureTLS ↔ Pe erform the following steps on each auxiliary database stations to restart the database proxy.
 1. Log in to the station as the root user.
 2. Open a console window.

-3. Enter the following:

-systemctl restart nspos-auxdbproxy.service ←

-The auxiliary database proxy restarts, and the TLS configuration is updated.
+3. Enter the following: systemctl restart nspos-auxdbproxy.service 4 The auxiliary database proxy restarts, and the TLS configuration is updated.

-4

-Clo se the open console windows.

-END OF STEPS -